 You’ll examine the course of French history from the Consulate (1799) to the Paris Commune (1871).
 Using works of art as a platform, you’ll explore political choices and change, tracing how a succession of regimes struggled and failed in the aftermath of the Revolution, as well as tackling issues of national identity, religion and political culture.
 Among the pieces considered are David's Sacre de Napoléon, Delacroix's La Liberté guidant le peuple, and Meissonier's Le Siège de Paris.
-2 hours will be spent in lectures and seminars each week studying this module.
+Two hours will be spent in lectures and seminars each week studying this module.

-Building on the skills gained in Years 1 and 2, you’ll further develop your oral and written skills, translation into and out of French, creative writing in different registers, linguistic commentary and production of summaries, as well as perfecting your French grammar and vocabulary.
-In the course of this year-long module, you’ll spend 2 hours per week in language workshops and one hour in an oral class with a native speaker.
+Building on the skills gained in years one and two, you’ll further develop your oral and written skills, translation into and out of French, creative writing in different registers, linguistic commentary and production of summaries, as well as perfecting your French grammar and vocabulary.
+In the course of this year-long module, you’ll spend two hours per week in language workshops and one hour in an oral class with a native speaker.

 Citizenship, Ethnicity and National Identity in Post-War France

 You’ll examine the range of social, political and philosophical questions raised by mass immigration to France in the post-war period.
 These questions will be tackled through historical analysis of patterns of migration and changing immigration policies, as well as through the study of relevant films, novels and theoretical texts.
-You’ll spend 2 hours each week in lectures and seminars studying this module.
+You’ll spend two hours each week in lectures and seminars studying this module.

 Individual and Society

 You’ll explore the ways in which French social theory and fiction have thought through the changing nature of the individual and the self in society.
-You’ll spend 2 hours in lectures and workshops each week studying this module.
+You’ll spend two hours in lectures and workshops each week studying this module.

 Contemporary Representations of Travel